 Introducing solids: why your baby needs them

-When your baby is around six months old, he needs solid food so he can get enough iron and other essential nutrients for growth and development.
+As your baby gets older, she starts to need solid food so she can get enough iron and other essential nutrients for growth and development.

-For about the first six months of life, your baby uses iron stored in her body from when she was in the womb.
-She also gets iron from your breastmilk and/or infant formula.
-But your baby’s iron stores go down as she grows.
-And by around six months, she can’t get the iron she needs from breastmilk or infant formula alone.
+For about the first six months of life, your baby uses iron stored in his body from when he was in the womb.
+He also gets some iron from breastmilk and/or infant formula.
+But your baby’s iron stores go down as he grows.
+And by around six months, he can’t get the iron he needs from breastmilk or infant formula alone.

-Introducing solids is also important for helping your baby learn to eat, giving him experience of new tastes and textures from a range of foods, developing his teeth and jaws, and building other skills that he’ll need later for language development.
+Introducing solids is also important for helping your baby learn to eat, giving her experience of new tastes and textures from a range of foods, developing her teeth and jaws, and building other skills that she’ll need later for language development.

 Signs that it’s time for introducing solids